sindilevich/dojo-boilerplate/README.md

 * Build profiles for the build system go in `profiles`.
 * The entrypoint of the demo application is the HTML file at `src/index.html`.
-* The `build.sh` script takes your application files and builds them for production use using Stylus and the Dojo build system.
-It depends on the presence of an application build profile at `profiles/app.profile.js`.
+* The `build.sh`/`build.cmd` scripts take your application files and build them for production use using Stylus and the Dojo build system.
+They depend on the presence of an application build profile at `profiles/app.profile.js`.
 * The file `src/app/resources/app.styl` contains all the CSS for the application.